snmptt/snmptt/snmptt/docs/snmptt.md

             snmpconf -i

 6. For **SNMPTT standlone mode**:
-    1. Modify (or create) the Net-SNMP snmptrapd.conf file by adding the following line:
+    1. Modify (or create) the Net-SNMP snmptrapd.conf file by adding the following lines:

+            disableAuthorization yes
             traphandle default /usr/sbin/snmptt

         Note:  You can locate the **snmptrapd.conf** file by running: